nim-works/phy/spec/spec.md

 Let `T` be the type of `tup`.
 If `T` is not a `tuple` type, an error is reported.
-If `index` is an integer value less than 0, or greater than or equal to the number of types in the tuple type `T`, an error is reported.
+If `index` is an integer value less than 0, or greater than or equal to the number of positions in the tuple type `T`, an error is reported.

 Given type `tuple(T[0], .., T[n])` for `T`, the type of the expression is `T[index]`.